vanislekahuna/vanislekahuna.github.io/_posts/2025-11-28-Bayesian-Linear-Regression.md

 categories: [climate-ai]
 ---

-This notebook demonstrates the complete workflow for building a Bayesian Simple Linear Regression model using `PyMC` to predict wildfire size from wind speed data.
-We formalize the model using statistical notation, implement prior predictive simulations to validate assumptions, and generate posterior distributions through Markov Chain Monte Carlo (MCMC) sampling.
-The analysis reveals that wind speed alone is a weak (really terrible) predictor of fire size but provides valuable lessons about model diagnostics including what happens when we violate assumptions of linearity and heteroscedasticity in real-world data.
+This notebook demonstrates the complete workflow for building a Bayesian Simple Linear Regression model using `PyMC` to predict wildfire sizes solely from wind speed data.
+In it we formalize the model using statistical notation, implement prior predictive simulations to validate our assumptions, and then generate posterior distributions through Markov Chain Monte Carlo (MCMC) sampling.
+Unfortunately, the analysis revealed that wind speed alone is a weak (quite honestly, a terrible) predictor of fire size.
+Nonetheless, the value-add in our work was that it provided practical insights about the importance of model diagnostics and the pitfalls of violating assumptions of linearity and heteroscedasticity when working with real-world data!

 **Topics covered:**
 - Statistical model notation for Bayesian Linear Regression (priors, likelihood, parameters)